Ryan-Martin22/ironclad-jewellery/README.md

 Within the Admin panel, the Superuser is able to remove a review from the site without deleting it by un-ticking the status checkbox within the review.
 This was tested by un-checking the status box on one of the submitted reviews.
 I then went to the product the review was for to check whether the review was still posted on the Product Details page.
 The review was removed without being deleted and the total count of review decreased.

+### **Shopper**
+### 1. As a Shopper, I want to be able to view a list of items so that I can add them to my basket.

+- All products are displayed using Bootstrap Cards and Responsiveness classes to ensure the card layout changes dependant on screen size.
+I tested this by comparing the model with the products displayed on the site.
+The number of products matched along with the details of the products listed.

+- Products can be viewed together or by category and can be further filtered using the sort box on the top right of the products pages.
+This was tested by clicking through each category and sort to check the products listed match the filter that was in place.
+Categories matched categories without missing items, and the sort filtered the products in the order specified by the user.

+- All product images are displayed and where they do not exist there is a placeholder.
+This was tested by adding a product without an image to see what happens when submitted.
+The placeholder image was in place as expected and when edited the image was replaced with a product image.

+- All products have a required title, price and category attached to the product card.
+This was tested by trying to submit a new product without this information included individually.
+When either of these fields are missing, the form validation prevents the form from submitting until the fields are completed.

+- Edit and Delete buttons are unavailable to non-superusers.
+This was tested by signing in as a generic user.
+When navigating to the products the edit and delete buttons are unavailable and the user was unable to access the Admin Panel to edit/delete the product from there.

+###	2. As a shopper, I want to be able to click into an item so that I can view a product description and add to the basket.

+I tested this by:
+- Clicking a Product Card.
+I was taken to the correct item as the product image, title, and price matched the Product Card clicked on.
+The user can also see the description of the item they are viewing which matched the description in the model for that product.